If you missed chapters one and two, read them first!

 “What’s going to happen to Tommy?” asked Deedee.

 “Good question.”
 She gathered her thoughts and rubbed her chin thoughtfully for a moment.
-“Dad said when people get bit, they get the virus, but it’s not permanent right away.
+“Dad said when people get bit, they get the curse, but it’s not permanent right away.
 There’s still time to change them back if they’re treated before the end of the first full moon.”

 “Do we call 911?”